A Reliable Solution for Debt Collection in Mexico.

 - Law Firm.
 Your claim should not be handled by unqualified individuals or firms who do not understand the legal environment in Mexico, including creditor liabilities out of debt collection efforts.
 Lawyers will usually provide the necessary leverage in tough negotiations, during debt collection.
 Don’t risk losing leverage or losing your claim by hiring a remote call-center for this important task.

 - Debt Collection Lawyers.
 Your lawyer should be familiar and comfortable with debt collection.
 Debt collection requires the art and skills of persuasion, negotiation, and even sales, and your lawyer should command these traits and be willing to talk to the debtor on your behalf.
 You do not want a corporate lawyer hiding behind a desk.
 You want someone who will handle your collection claim enthusiastically and knock on your debtors’ doors right away.

 - Litigation.
-Preferably, you should retain a law firm with a success in a litigation practice.
+Preferably, you should retain a law firm or a lawyer in Mexico with a success in a litigation practice.
 A litigation lawyer will be able to realistically assess your collection claim for litigation and advise you properly about the strengths and weaknesses of your case, all important in determining your “reservation point” based on your BATNA (“Best Alternative to a Negotiated Agreement”) for negotiation during collection efforts.
 A litigation firm will also be ready to escalate your claim through the courts immediately, should those actions be required.

 - No Win, No Fee.
 Your collection firm should offer to work on contingency fees (no win, no fee), which requires them to share the risk and cost of pursuing your collection claims.
 You need a true partner and not a lofty law firm that will charge you by the hour with the potential of spending thousands of dollars with no recovery in sight.